About this Project

 If you want local and organic food, make sure to talk to the farmer beforehand.
 Local does not necessarily mean organic.
 Look for the “organic” sign, and oftentimes at farmers market that label could be on their banner.
 For production, labeling and requirements of organic food, visit the U.S. Department of Agriculture’s (USDA) website.

 Learn which produce has the highest pesticide levels — making organic a better choice — and which produce is safer.
 There's even an app for that!

-Buying your food at a farmers market will guarantee that the food is fresh.
+Buying your food at a farmer’s market will guarantee that the food is fresh.
 The food has generally been harvested that morning or the day before.
-It also will ensure that you are buying foods that are in season, which increases their nutrients and taste.
-The food you buy hasn't had to travel very far either.
+It also ensures that you are buying fruits and veggies that are in season, which increases their nutrients and taste.
+The food you purchase hasn't had to travel far either.
 This means that the food hasn't been processed and the freshness makes it not only taste better but retain its nutrients.

-According to the NRDC, even produce that is domestically grown travels (on average) 1,500 miles before being sold.
+According to the National Resource Defense Council, even produce that is domestically grown travels (on average) 1,500 miles before being sold.
 That's a lot of natural resources that are being used to transport food.
-Then add in the packaging that is used.
-Going to a farmers market eliminates a lot of the pollution and miles traveled to receive the food.
+Going to a farmer’s market eliminates a lot of the pollution and miles traveled to receive the food.
 It also greatly reduces the amount of packaging needed.